DistillKac: Few-Step Image Generation via Damped Wave Equations: Classifier Free Guidance in Velocity Space

 Let $v_\theta(t,x)$ and $v_\theta(t,x;y)$ be the learned unconditional and conditional velocities, respectively.
 We define the velocity guidance with strength $w(t) \geq 0$ by

 and integrate the reverse ODE $\dot{\varphi}(t) = - \tilde{v}(t, \varphi(t); y)$ from $t = 1$ to $0$ to generate data samples.

-Let $\Delta_\theta(t, x; y) := v_\theta(t, x; y) - v_\theta(t, x)$ denote the conditional-unconditional velocity gap. \begin{assumption} (Square-integrable guidance gap) For a.e. $t \in [0, 1]$, $\E_{x \sim \mu_t}[||\Delta_\theta(t, x; y)||^2_2] < \infty$ for the random condition $y$, or equivalently, $\E_y \E_{x \sim \mu_t}[||\Delta_\theta(t, x; y)||^2_2] < \infty$. \end{assumption}
+Let $\Delta_\theta(t, x; y) := v_\theta(t, x; y) - v_\theta(t, x)$ denote the conditional-unconditional velocity gap. \begin{assumption} (Square-integrable guidance gap) For a.e. $t \in [0, 1]$, $\E_{x \sim \mu_t}[\|\Delta_\theta(t, x; y)\|^2_2] < \infty$ for the random condition $y$, or equivalently, $\E_y \E_{x \sim \mu_t}[\|\Delta_\theta(t, x; y)\|^2_2] < \infty$. \end{assumption}

-\begin{theorem} (Energy bound under guidance) Suppose the unconditional Kac flow satisfies $||v_\theta(t, \cdot)||_{L^2(\mu_t)} \leq c \sqrt{d}$ for a.e. $t$, and Assumption \ref{assumption:guidance_gap} holds.
+\begin{theorem} (Energy bound under guidance) Suppose the unconditional Kac flow satisfies $\|v_\theta(t, \cdot)\|_{L^2(\mu_t)} \leq c \sqrt{d}$ for a.e. $t$, and Assumption \ref{assumption:guidance_gap} holds.
 If $|w(t)|$ is finite for a.e. $t$, then $\tilde{v}(t, \cdot;y) \in L^2(\mu_t)$ for a.e. $t$. \end{theorem}

 The proof is in the Appendix.
-The assumption that $||v_\theta(t, \cdot)||_{L^2(\mu_t)} \leq c \sqrt{d}$ for a.e. $t$ follows from Proposition 10 in \citet{duong2025telegrapher} under its stated hypothesis, which is generally satisfied.
+The assumption that $\|v_\theta(t, \cdot)\|_{L^2(\mu_t)} \leq c \sqrt{d}$ for a.e. $t$ follows from a corresponding $L^2(\mu_t)$ bound on the velocity field in \citet{duong2025telegrapher} under its stated hypothesis, which is generally satisfied.
 In practice, we may take $w(t)$ to be a constant $w$, so the requirement that $|w(t)|$ is finite for a.e. $t$ is automatically satisfied.
 The conclusion $\tilde{v}(t, \cdot;y) \in L^2(\mu_t)$ for a.e. $t$ then implies that the guided velocity has finite kinetic energy, unlike diffusion, where the kinetic energy can diverge near data time.